Hypercube tesseractTesser network

 A significant challenge in designing AI agents is that the internet and digital systems are optimized for human interactions.
 AI agents do not share the same limitations as humans and may find human-centric user experiences (UX) restrictive, potentially hindering their performance.

-For example, current authentication systems—using usernames, passwords, push notifications, or biometric factors—are tailored for humans who may struggle to remember complex authentication keys.
+As an example, current authentication systems—using usernames, passwords, push notifications, or biometric factors—are tailored for humans who may struggle to remember complex authentication keys.
 These methods can be less efficient for AI agents.
-In contrast, key-based authentication utilizing Public Key Infrastructure (PKI) signatures or other cryptographic algorithms is effortless for AI agents, which are not constrained by human memory limitations and can efficiently perform the required cryptographic computations.
+In contrast, key-based authentication utilizing Public Key Infrastructure (PKI) signatures or other cryptographic algorithms is effortless for AI agents, as they are not constrained by human memory and computational limitations.

-Similarly, traditional digital payment mechanisms like credit cards are designed for human usability.
-Digital-native payment systems based on advanced cryptographic digital wallets and blockchain technology offer more secure and efficient payment rails suitable for AI agents.
+Similarly, traditional digital payment mechanisms like credit cards are designed for human usability while sacrificing the verifiability and speed for better human-centric UX, as they often are being routed through complex obscure routes.
+Fast and verifiable Digital-native payment systems based on cryptographic digital wallets and blockchain technology offer more secure and efficient payment rails suitable for AI agents.

 Problem